 Step 4: Get Licensed

 All physicians are required to pass medical licensing examinations in order to practice the profession.
 Passage of the U.S. Medical Licensing Examination, which is administered by the National Board of Medical Examiners and the Federation of State Medical Boards, is commonly required.
-This is a 3-step exam that tests a student's ability to understand concepts, principles and skills specific to the profession.
+This is a three-step exam that tests a student's ability to understand concepts, principles, and skills specific to the profession.
 Other licensing requirements vary by state.

 Step 5: Obtain Residency Training